ManikaHennedige/UltimateRecipeParser/README.md

-# UltimateRecipeParser

-## This project is adapting and building on the work by the developers responsible for the Python Recipe-Scrapers package
-### You can find a link to their Github Repository here: https://github.com/hhursev/recipe-scrapers
+# Welcome to the Ultimate Recipe Parser

+## Objective
-## We aim to combine several powerful recipe parsing python packages to create the ultimate recipe parser.
+### We aim to combine several powerful recipe parsing python packages to create the ultimate recipe parser.

 ## Open source.
 Because food should be for everyone.

+### This project is adapting and building on the work by the developers responsible for the Python Recipe-Scrapers package
+#### You can find a link to their Github Repository here: https://github.com/hhursev/recipe-scrapers